Osama1010C/GameStoreDB/README.md

 # 🎮 Game Store & Social Platform - SQL Server Project

-Welcome to my full-fledged **Game Store** database project inspired by platforms like **Steam**, but with extended **social media features**.
+Welcome to my full-fledged **Game Store** database project inspired by platforms like **Steam** with extended **social media features**.
 This project is part of my backend development training, using **SQL Server** to design and implement a real-world relational database model.

 ---